Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 </pre>

 Diagram 9 illustrates the synchronisation model, that
-is in many ways similar, but simplified, from the synchronisation
-model propose in [[!MPEGCMAF]].
-Different bit-rate tracks
+is based on the synchronisation  model propose in [[!MPEGCMAF]].
-and or media streams are conveyed in separate fragmented mp4 streams.
-by having the boundaries to the segments time alligned for tracks
-comprising the same stream at different bit-rates, bit-rate
+Different bit-rate tracks and/or media streams are conveyed in separate fragmented mp4 streams.
+By having the boundaries to the fragments time alligned for tracks comprising the same stream at different bit-rates, bit-rate
 switching can be achieved.
 By using a common timeline
 different streams can be synchronized at the receiver,
 while they are in a separated fragmented mp4 stream